Erich Kleiber: Berlin

 Kleiber conducted the final opera performances to which he was contractually committed and then left Germany with his wife and children in January 1935.

 Emigré

 Kleiber's biographer John Russell entitles his chapter covering the years 1935 to 1939 "Vagabondage".
 Kleiber made his British début with the London Symphony Orchestra in 1935, and was a frequent visitor to Amsterdam, Brussels and other European cities.
 In 1938, at the invitation of Sir Thomas Beecham, he appeared for the first time at Covent Garden, conducting Der Rosenkavalier with a starry cast headed by Lotte Lehmann.
 He repudiated his contract with La Scala, Milan in April 1939, shortly after Mussolini's fascist régime enacted its own anti-semitic legislation.
 Kleiber said:

 Insofar as Kleiber had a base during these years it was in Buenos Aires; he became an Argentine citizen in 1936.
 He took charge of the German opera seasons at the Teatro Colón between 1937 and 1949, and conducted in Chile, Uruguay, Mexico and Cuba.

+At the Teatro Colón in Buenos Aires, Kleiber conducted 29 different operas (a total of 181 performances) during 10 seasons (1937–41, 1943, and 1946–49).
+The operas he conducted the most were Die Meistersinger von Nürnberg and Der Rosenkavalier.
+The performances he conducted featured some of the world's top singers of German opera at the time, including for example Kirsten Flagstad, Astrid Varnay, Rose Bampton, Max Lorenz, Set Svanholm, René Maison, Hans Hotter and Alexander Kipnis.
+Kleiber conducted the Western Hemisphere's premiere of Die Frau ohne Schatten in Buenos Aires in 1949.